YtFlow/Maple/README.md

 1. Launch Maple from the Start menu.
 2. Edit configuration.
 Refer to https://github.com/eycorsican/leaf/blob/master/README.zh.md for further explanation.
 3. Save the configuration file.
 4. If any `EXTERNAL` or `GEOIP` directive is used, drag external database files into `Config` area.
 V2Ray Domain List Community database can be fetched at https://github.com/v2ray/domain-list-community/releases/latest/download/dlc.dat .
-For GeoIP database, see [this script](https://github.com/eycorsican/ileaf/blob/main/misc/download_data.sh#L10) for inspiration.
+For GeoIP database, please go to [MaxMind Developer Portal](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) and sign up for free download.
 5. Rename these databases accordingly (if applicable).
 By default, GeoIP database is `geo.mmdb` and V2Ray Domain List Community database is `site.dat`.
 6. Go to Setting page in Maple.
 Choose your network adapter such as `Ethernet` or `WLAN`.
 7. Launch [Windows Settings](	ms-settings:network-vpn) app.